|My plenary session on "the death of journalism?" and desinformación online.|

 "Dr. G.," Dr. Geentanjali Chandra, is the head of the law school at Amity Dubai.
 Amity Dubai is the only school outside of India accredited to allow its graduates to sit for the bar in India.

 Dr. G. kindly invited me to talk to a law class.
-Students studying at Amity Dubai are astonishingly diverse.
+Students studying at Amity Dubai are surprisingly diverse.
 The UAE creates a curious dynamic: Indian migrants--already an intrinsically diverse population--make up some quarter of the population of the Emirates and have established multi-generational households.
 Yet they remain Indian citizens.
 As a result, the young generation has a unique global identity.

 Amity Dubai studded the scholarly program with creative contributions from the range of student talents fostered at the university, including fashion, dance, and film.
 Film students spent just one week creating a short-film horror project titled, "Out of Order."
 I'm getting in the ground floor as a fan of up-and-coming director Ruslan Baiazov.